Testing Joomla! patches

 Download Patch Tester

 To help you with the process of testing patches, a Joomla extension called Patch Tester has been developed.
-The Patch Tester can be downloaded from the Patch Tester page and after that can be installed via the Extension manager in Joomla.
+The Patch Tester can be downloaded from the Patch Tester page

 To use the Patch Tester a GitHub account is required, the reason for this that there is a strict limit on the number of anonymous requests that can be made via the Patch Tester.
 You can sign up for a GitHub account on this page.